Congestive heart failure in rabbits

 · Diuretics (e.g., furosemide) help reduce fluid buildup in the body.
 Increased excretion of water and sodium will reduce the symptoms of heart failure.
 Their dosage is based on the body weight.
 Indeed, to much will lead to dehydration and potential kidney failure, while to little will not bring the expected relief or improvement of the symptoms.
 The side effects of diuretics may be a low potassium blood level.

-Many thanks to Tom Chlebecek, DVM, (Makai Animal Clinic, Kailua, HI), and to Frossie Economou, for giving the permission to use the ultrasound picture.
+Many thanks to Tom Chlebecek, DVM, (Makai Animal Clinic, Kailua, HI), to Frossie Economou and to Michel Gruaz 8Switzerland), for giving the permission to use their pictures for this page in MediRabbit.

 M.V.
 Bray MV, WE.
 C. Weir EC, D. G. Brownstein, M. L. Delano, (1992) Endometrial venous aneurysms in three New Zealand white rabbits.
 Lab Anim Sci.; 42(4):360-2.